aineko-dev/aineko/docs/developer_guide/pipeline_configuration.md

 | `type`     | Y        | string | Defines which dataset implementation to use.                               |
 | `location` | N        | string | Defines the location of the dataset.                                       |
 | `params`   | N        | map    | Defines any arbitrary parameters relevant for dataset's application logic. |

+More details on the dataset configuration can be found [here](../api_reference/models.md#dataset-configuration).

 !!! note
     Aineko is currently in the Beta release stage and is constantly improving.